How Byrdie Toppled Billion Dollar Beauty Brands (Without Ads)

 But, make no mistake, word count is not a ranking factor.
 Comprehensiveness is.
 Answer users’ questions as thoroughly as possible, with the best user experience, and you’ll win.

-Byrdie invests in page-level E-A-T (expertise authority and trust)
+Byrdie invests in page-level E-E-A-T (experience, expertise, authority, trust)

 Another factor in Byrdie’s SEO success has been its commitment to high-quality content.
 The editorial guidelines and other quality control measures are very well aligned with Google E-A-T.